bkoseoglu28/Team-6459-Scout-App/README.md

 - Integrates PHP for database management.
 - Utilizes MySQL for database storage.
+- Utilizes SweetAlert2 for some templates.
 - Utilizes BeautifulSoup, a Python library, for retrieving information from the internet.
 - HTML, CSS, and JavaScript for custom buttons and web design.

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at koseogluberk338@gmail.com
+If you have any questions or suggestions, feel free to reach out to me at koseogluberk338@gmail.com